top of page

 • Make sure water is always available to your pet.

-• Make sure smoke detectors and carbon monoxide detectors are in proper working condition and that rooms are properly ventilated.
+• Make sure smoke detectors and carbon monoxide detectors are up to date; perform a monthly test on detectors to ensure they're working properly.

-• Always check that fire embers and coals are completely extinguished and cool before leaving the heat source unattended.
+• If running an open flame source, check that coals and embers are completely extinguished and cool before leaving unattended.

 • Read up on important information from the ASPCA's pet health insurance blog on what pet parents should do in case of a house fire.